eneskemalergin/SoftwareGuide/README.md

   - ```sudo apt-get update```
   - ```sudo apt-get install atom```

+- Install Restricted Extras for Ubuntu
+  > package of several codecs that are not included by default in Ubuntu system, media codecs and Flash Support.
+  - ```sudo apt-get install ubuntu-restricted-extras```

 - Install a good Theme for Ubuntu
   > It is really nice to have a new look...